CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

 toc: 4
 ---

-Cumulus Networks developed {{<exlink url="https://cumulusnetworks.com/blog/ifupdown2/" text="ifupdown2">}} to improve network configuration for standard Debian and Ubuntu instances, and has been the standard interface configuration tool for Cumulus Linux since version 2.1.
+Cumulus Networks developed ifupdown2" to improve network configuration for standard Debian and Ubuntu instances, and has been the standard interface configuration tool for Cumulus Linux since version 2.1.
 This article describes how to install `ifupdown2` on Ubuntu hosts.

 ## Verify Ubuntu Version